su-linterhell/Mission-to-Mars/README.md

 # Mission-to-Mars
+In this project I am web scarping from Nasa's website using Splinter, Web-Driver Manager and Beautiful Soup.
+Through web scraping, I am storing data from Nasa's website in a MongoDB.
+Lastly, I created a webpage from the data and inforamtion I gathered from Nasa's website, using Flask & HTMl.

 ## Purpose
 To scrape Nasa's website, to create a webpage with concise information around Mars.
 This webpage includes the latest news article on Mars, a corresponding image, a table of Mars facts and Mars hemispheres.